oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Access_Governance_Deployment/IMPLEMENTATION.md

 ## Deployment Overview

 The Terraform code in this folder deploys Oracle Access Governance.
-It is accomplished by deploying an Oracle Access Governance Instance, creating an Oracle Access Governance User and adding a Cloudgateway connected system.
+It is accomplished by deploying an Oracle Access Governance Instance, creating an Oracle Access Governance User and adding a Cloud gateway connected system.
 This workload supports only Identity Domain Tenancy.

 ## Prerequisites